-Students must complete three required courses (9 credit hours) and one skill-based elective for a total of 12 credit hours to earn the Graduate Certificate in Collaborative Governance.
-Courses are offered so that students can complete the certificate within a one calendar year starting in the Fall.
-Up to three credit hours or one course from another department or an accredited university may be transferred in with permission from the program director.
+Students must complete three required courses (9 credit hours) and one elective for a total of 12 credit hours to earn the Graduate Certificate in Collaborative Governance.
+Courses are offered so that students can complete the certificate within one calendar year starting in the Fall.

 The following courses have been designed to provide an integrated cumulative learning experience, using online and direct delivery modes:

-PA 507 Conflict Management in the Public Sector (3 credit hours, classroom course; offered in alternate years) This graduate course provides students with knowledge and skills to manage conflicts within their organization or agency, with contractors and client populations, and with organized stakeholders and the public at large.
+PA 507 Conflict Management in the Public Sector (classroom, 3 credit hours)- This graduate course provides students with knowledge and skills to manage conflicts within their organization or agency, with contractors and client populations, and with organized stakeholders and the public at large.
 The course addresses the nature of professional conflicts and public disputes and the range of traditional and innovative methods for managing disputes, from coercion to litigation, arbitration, negotiation, facilitation, mediation, joint fact finding, multi-party negotiation and collaborative public engagement.
 Students will explore their own conflict styles and capacities and build skills in negotiation and conflict management in their roles as employees, administrators and public servants.
 They will also learn how to be more effective as leaders, advocates and participants in public disputes.

 Elective (3 credit hours)